chrissnead/Home_Value_Analysis/README.md

 Note or Open questions: Do we need to do the home characteristic model at the zip code level? assume datasets will be too small to analyize by zip so no.

 ### 5) Market Trend Analysis & Mapping
-perform analysis on market trends and present in tableau or google sheets.
+Perform analysis on market trends and present in tableau or google sheets.
 Also provide some summaries in heatmap form.